Mandinka language

-Mandinka belongs to the Manding branch of Mande and is thus similar to Bambara and Maninka/Malinké but with only 5 instead of 7 vowels.
+Mandinka belongs to the Manding branch of Mande and is similar to Kassonke but with only 5 instead of 7 vowels, due to lacking the ATR distinction.

-In a majority of areas, it is a tonal language with two tones: low and high, although the particular variety spoken in the Gambia and Senegal borders on a pitch accent due to its proximity with non-tonal neighboring languages like Wolof.
+The varieties spoken in the West Northern bank region in the Gambia borders on a pitch accent due to its proximity with non-tonal neighboring languages like Wolof.

 Phonology

 Mandinka is here represented by the variety spoken in Casamance.
 There is little dialectical diversity.

 Tone

 Mandinka has two tones, high and low.
 Unmodified nouns are either high tone on all syllables or low tone on all syllables.
 The definite suffix -o takes a low tone on high-tone nouns and a falling tone on low-tone nouns.
 It also assimilates any preceding short vowel, resulting in a long /oo/ with either low or falling tone.
 It shortens a preceding long high vowel (ii > io, uu > uo; ee optionally > either eo or ee) or assimilates itself (aa remains aa) leaving only its tone: